simcesplatform/simcesplatform.github.io/markdown/core_log-api.md

 # Log API

-As soon as there has been communication between simulation components, you can access the published messages using the log API.
+Once you have run a simulation, you can access the messages published by your components with the log API.

 ## Get simulation information